-Culturally- and developmentally-relevant practices, that are layered from universal (every student) to targeted (some students) to intensive (few students), in order to support the academic and behavioral needs of every student.
+Culturally- and developmentally-relevant practices, are layered from universal (every student) to targeted (some students) to intensive (few students), in order to support the academic and behavioral needs of every student.

-Evidence-based Instruction, Intervention and Assessment Practices
+Evidence-based Instruction, Intervention, and Assessment Practices

-Teaching and learning approaches proven to be effective through scientifically-based research studies which are used to guide educational decisions to ensure improved outcomes for students.
+Teaching and learning approaches have proven to be effective through scientifically-based research studies which are used to guide educational decisions to ensure improved outcomes for students.